Skip to main content

 MATH 460.
 Mathematical Modeling.
 3 Credits.

 The primary goal of the course is to present the mathematical analysis provided in scientific modeling.
 Topics may include population modeling, mechanical vibrations, traffic flow, epidemic modeling, queues and decay processes.
-Prerequisites: MATH 266 and MATH 207 or consent of instructor.
+Prerequisite: MATH 266 and MATH 207 or consent of instructor.
 On demand.

 MATH 461.
 Numerical Analysis.
 3 Credits.

 Numerical techniques for: the solution of equations in one or several unknowns, approximate integration, differential equations, approximation theory, optimization theory and matrix analysis.
 Corresponding error analysis will be investigated.
-Prerequisites: MATH 266 and a scientific programming language.
+Prerequisite: MATH 266 and a scientific programming language.
 On demand.

 UND Mathematics BS